 Although the passwd attribute is optional, you must provide a password for this tag, either with the attribute or by using the <tsx:passwd> tag.
-See "<tsx:userid> and <tsx:passwd>" on page 35 for an alternative to hardcoding this attribute in the JSP file.
+See "<tsx:userid> and <tsx:passwd>" for an alternative to hardcoding this attribute in the JSP file.